Australian children's books

 K. Langloh Parker's Australian Legendary Tales, 1896.

-Whilst there are some inaccurate descriptions of Aboriginal spiritual practices, nevertheless, the stories provided readers with valuable information about Aboriginal folklore and cultural and spiritual beliefs.
-These stories were gathered during her childhood and adult life on the Narren River, northern New South Wales.
-Stow was rescued from drowning by an Aborigine at an early age.
-This incident was portrayed in the film Picnic at Hanging Rock, directed by Peter Weir.
-The song They Call the Wind Mariah was based on a story from this book.
+Legendary Tales was reprinted five times over the next hundred years although with various omissions and illustrators.
+An incident when Stow was rescued from drowning by an Aborigine at an early age was portrayed in the film Picnic at Hanging Rock, directed by Peter Weir.
+The song They Call the Wind Mariah was based on a story from this book

 Returning from hunt, Tommy McRae, drawing, c.
 1880s.
 Courtesy of the State Library of New South Wales

-In the first edition, the drawings used to illustrate the stories were made at Corowa, New South Wales, June 1886 by Aboriginal Tommy Macrae, later McRae, (c.1835–1901) whose hunting and other scenes were seen to be infused with spirit.
-McRae is seen today as a significant artist with a valuable perspective on life through his drawings and sketchbooks from the 1860s to the late 1800s.
-McRae made a living from the sale of his story or sketch books.
+In the first edition, the drawings used to illustrate the stories were made at Corowa, New South Wales, June 1886 by Aboriginal Tommy Macrae, later McRae, (c.1835–1901).
+McRae’s hunting and other scenes were seen to be infused with life, movement and spirit.
+McRae is seen today as a significant artist with a valuable perspective on life through his drawings and sketchbooks.
+From the 1860s to the late 1800s, McRae made a living from the sale of his story or sketch books, a form of storytelling that was appreciated by those who purchased his sketch books.

 A later edition of Australian Legendary Tales, in 1955, with Henrietta Drake-Brockman editing, and illustrated by Elizabeth Durack did not include the acknowledgements to the original informants or the drawings.
 Neither did any reprints provide acknowledgement: a 1975 edition was adapted by Vashti Farrer and illustrated by Walter Cunningham; a 1978 edition which reproduced the 1896 original text with an introduction by Wandjuk Marika was illustrated by Rex Backhaus-Smith; and neither did the 1993 nor 1998 editions.
 (Judith Johnstone, The Genesis and Commodification of Katherine Langloh Parker's Australian Legendary Tales, 2006)